josh--newman/rea/README.md

 # Toy Robot Challenge

 ## Approach
-This program uses state management concepts borrowed from the [`Redux`](http://redux.js.org/docs/introduction/CoreConcepts.html) philosophy.
+This program uses state management concepts borrowed from the [Redux](http://redux.js.org/docs/introduction/CoreConcepts.html) philosophy.

+The ommitance of any sort of "board" class or concept is intentional.
+There is no real need for it.
+The board contraints can simply be measured by making sure the `x` and `y` coordinates don't go below 0 or above 4.

 ### The reducer
 The program's state is calculated using a single `reducer`.
 This reducer is a pure function which takes the previous state and an `action`.
 The reducer returns a new state based on the given action.
 It does not mutate the existing state.
 An example of the state object is given below.